bmariem/ImageOptimizer/README.md

 Clean project:

-## Find and delete unused images
+## 1.Find and delete unused images
-## Convert existing images to the WebP format
+## 2.Automating conversion for existing images to the WebP format
-## Convert existing videos to the WebM format
+## 3.Automating conversion for existing videos to the WebM format